 So, how can you enjoy similar success for your online business?
 By implementing the 14 tips that I’m going to share with you below:

 In 2015, it is projected that online shoppers will spend $25 billion.

-That’s why the first thing you should do before you start a mobile marketing campaign is make your site mobile friendly.
-You need to make sure that menus and content display well for users, and you can’t do that unless you have a mobile friendly theme.
+That’s why the first thing you should do before you start a mobile marketing campaign is to make your site mobile-friendly.
+You need to make sure that menus and content display well for users and you can’t do that unless you have a mobile-friendly theme.